What British Slang Words Insult?

 Example: He called her a scrubber, just out of line.

 Scrubber is a derogatory term for women, one of the more severe insults mentioned.
-It is often associate with negative meanings and belittles someone’s personality and conduct, especially regarding perceive promiscuity.
+It is often associate with negative meanings and belittles someone’s personality and conduct, especially regarding perceived promiscuity.

 13. Tart